defenseunicorns/pepr/docs/roadmap.md

   - **Community Engagement**:
     Begin engaging with potential contributors and users through social media, Kubernetes/Cloud Native Computing Foundation (CNCF) meetups, and other channels.
 Monitor and participate in our Slack channel.
   - **Feature Development**:
     Based on company feedback, continuously improve and add features.
-Add feature parody with other tools in the Kubernetes ecosystem where it makes sense.
+Add feature parity with other tools in the Kubernetes ecosystem where it makes sense.
 Chip away at the backlog.
   - **Documentation Improvements**:
     Continue to improve documentation and add more examples like Doom, find scaling limitations
   - **Competitive Analysis**: